Click to view the SPP Support Statement

 Note: Products sold prior to the separation of Hewlett-Packard Company into Hewlett Packard Enterprise Company and HP Inc. on November 1, 2015 may have a product name and model number that differ from current models.

-The 2020.03.0 Gen10 SPP Production release contains components supporting the ProLiant and Apollo Gen10 and Gen10 Plus server platforms and options.
-This SPP is a maintenance release containing Smart Update Manager (SUM) 8.5.0(A) and driver support for:
+The 2020.09.0 SPP Production release contains components supporting the ProLiant and Apollo Gen9, Gen10 and Gen10 Plus server platforms and options.
+This SPP release contains Smart Update Manager (SUM) 8.7.0 and driver support for:

 For a complete list of components on the ISO, see the SPP Contents Report on the ISO or the SPP page (documentation tab).